 - 1/2 cup kimchi juice

-- salt, ground white pepper, sugar to taste
+- salt or light soy sauce, ground white pepper, sugar to taste

 1. Slice pork into strips or bite-sized chunks and saute in medium saucepan on medium-low heat with half tablespoon of oil for 2 minutes until brown.

 TIP: Although the exact cut of pork isn’t important, one with an extremely high fat content is preferable, such as pork bellies.
 Rather than the meat per se, the fat renders into the broth to add depth of flavor.

 2. Remove most of kimchi stuffing (i.e., sliced radish, minced garlic, and other condiments), slice cabbage into bite-sized pieces, add to pot with remaining oil, and saute for another 5 minutes until kimchi begins to wilt and darken.

 TIP: The most important thing is to use richly seasoned and spiced kimchi that has fermented to the point where it’s distinctly sour, not one of the whiter versions marketed to non-Koreans; often, the kimchi for stew has been fermenting for an extended period, sometimes a year or more, sometimes for that very purpose.
 Technically, new kimchi would work, but the results just wouldn’t be the same, like the difference between cucumbers and pickles; no self-respecting cook would ever use new kimchi for stew.

 TIP: As for the stuffing, some cooks toss everything into the pot, which would certainly add additional flavors, but personally I feel that the broth gets too messy with all the bits and pieces floating around; a good quality kimchi has enough flavor on its own.